Why Mago 1.0.0 Won't Ship With an LSP

 Watch Mode: A Glimpse of LSP-Like Responsiveness

 The architecture behind watch mode was originally built for the LSP.
-Since the full LSP won't be ready for 1.0.0, we decided to expose this capability through the CLI.
+Since the full LSP won't be ready for 1.0.0, I decided to expose this capability through the CLI.
 This means incremental analysis is already working internally.
 You'll get a taste of LSP-like responsiveness without needing editor integration.

 The 1.x Series: Building Blocks